 Thomson Reuters Researcher ID

 Researcher ID is a unique identifier scheme developed by Thomson Reuters.
-It´s used in Web of Science as well as being compatible with other ID schemes.
+It is used in Web of Science as well as being compatible with other ID schemes.

-Go to http://www.researcherid.com/ and click on "Join Now".
-Fill in the form and you will be sent an email; click on the link in the email and finish entering your information (such as your institution name) to create the ResearcherID.
+Go to Researcher ID and click on "Join now".
+Fill in the form.
+You will receive an email; click on the link in the email and finish entering your information (such as your institution name) to create the ResearcherID.
 You will then be able to link the ID to ORCID.

-ResearcherID, like ORCID and SCOPUS author ID, is used to tell authors with similar names apart and produce profiles of author work.
-If you use Endnote or Web of Science, ResearcherID ties into these systems seamlessly.
+ResearcherID, like ORCID and SCOPUS author ID, differentiates authors with similar names and produce profiles of authors' works.
+If you use Endnote or Web of Science, ResearcherID ties in to these systems seamlessly.
 Use your ResearcherID on your CV, grants, and other profiles.

-Once you have gotten the ResearcherID, you can add to your publications list by clicking "add publications" and then searching Web of Science, adding a RIS file from Endnote or RefManager, or connecting directly to Endnote.
-You can also connect to ORCID, and import the publications from your ORCID profile (or vice-versa).
+Once you have gotten the ResearcherID, you can add to your publications list by clicking "Add publications".
+Then, search Web of Science, adding a RIS file from Endnote or RefManager, or connecting directly to Endnote.
+You can also connect to ORCID and import the publications from your ORCID profile (or vice-versa).